The rise of the Work Engineer: Why CIOs are now designing work

 The shift is no longer about observing work through dashboards.
 It is about shaping work in motion.

-A Work OS provides visibility into how work truly operates.
+A Work Operating System provides visibility into how work truly operates.

-For many organizations, a Work OS is emerging as a new layer of enterprise infrastructure.
-Not another tool, but a structural lens into execution.
+For many organizations, the Work Operating System is emerging as a new layer of Enterprise AI infrastructure.
+Not another system.
+A structural lens into execution.

 It provides visibility into: